materials-discovery/ASE-Tutorials/notebooks /README.md

 | Silver    | FCC       | 4.079                |
 | Platinum  | FCC       | 3.912                |
 | Palladium | FCC       | 3.859                |

+Some questions to think about:

+1) The lattice constants after the geometry optimisations are different to the experiment.
+Why?
+2) How could I improve the accuracy of my calculation?

+## Exericse 2:

+Post-processing is an important step after performing any calculation (especially MD).
+Here you'll extract the scientifically relevant information from your simulation and analyse your data.